terraform-google-modules/terraform-google-abfs/README.md

 The cloud-init config is generated in the server's [main.tf](./modules/server/main.tf) and the uploaders [main.tf](./modules/uploaders/main.tf) and is assembled from this [systemd configuration](./cloud-init) and [associated bash scripts](./cloud-init/scripts).

 Systemd is highly configurable and parallelized to allow for optimal and rapid VM startup.
-The vizualization below shows the order and dependencies of the relevant systemd units.
+The visualization below shows the order and dependencies of the relevant systemd units.

 ![systemd graph](./systemd-graph.svg)